+1. Scope

-125 1.
-SCOPE 126 127 128 129 130 131 132 133 134 For the purposes of this document T&T systems include: 135 136 137 • Full T&T systems (systems which allow full traceability of the product transactions and/or other supply chain events from beginning to end of its supply-chain, including the agents in the middle e.g. distributors) 138 139 • End-to-end systems (systems which allow verification of the product only at the beginning and at the end of its supply-chain) and 140 141 • Systems in-between (selected verification between the beginning and the end of its supply- chain, in addition to end-to-end).
-142 143 144 These recommendations focus on T&T systems for finished medicinal products (drug products) for human use.
+For the purposes of this document traceability systems include:

+- Systems which allow full traceability of the product transactions and/or other supply chain events from beginning to end of its supply-chain, including all parties in the middle (e.g. distributors); - Point-of-dispense verification systems (systems which allow verification of the product only at the beginning and at the end of its supply-chain); and - Systems in-between (selected verification between the beginning and the end of its supplychain, in addition to Point-of-dispense verification).

+These recommendations focus on traceability systems for finished medicinal products (drug products) for human use.
 Some of the recommendations however might be extended or adapted to other products (e.g. active substances, finished medicinal products for veterinary use, medical devices etc.).

-145 In developing this document, it has been considered that: 146 Several T&T systems are already in place or in the final stage of planning 147 Most of the existing and planned T&T systems focus on medicines for human use 148 149 • Although theoretically T&T systems can be used for active substances, excipients, etc., most of the existing and planned T&T systems have been developed for or include finished products 150 151 Interoperability among T&T systems is dependent on the establishment of a set of minimal common global technical features and standards.
-152 153
+In developing this document, it has been considered that:

+- Several traceability systems are already in place or in the final stage of planning - Most of the existing and planned traceability systems focus on medicines for human use and primarily prescription drugs. - Although theoretically traceability systems can be used for active substances, excipients, etc., most of the existing and planned Traceability systems have been developed for or include finished products. - Interoperability among traceability systems is dependent on the establishment of a set of minimal common global technical features and standards.

-154 2.
-BACKGROUND INFORMATION
+As regards standards to be used when developing Track and Trace systems for medicines, the recommendations provided by this document are intended to be general and not to focus on recommending the implementation of a specific set of standards.
+It is broadly understood however that currently the GS1 standards are the most commonly used for medicines identification and traceability.

+The graphics used in the document are for illustration purposes only.

+2. Background information

-- 155 156 157 158 159 160 161 162 163 The International Coalition of Medicines Regulatory Authority (ICMRA) is a global coalition of regulators 164 who work together on matters of common interest or concern(1).
-165 Supply Chain Integrity has been identified as an ICMRA priority area, and the ICMRA work has focussed 166 on alignment of existing and planned Track and Trace (T&T) systems for medicines, with a view to 167 facilitating their interoperability as, to date, existing T&T systems for medicines have been designed 168 with a national or regional focus only.
-ICMRA published a paper on this subject in 2017(2), which built on previous work carried out by the 169 170 World Health Organisation (WHO)(3).
+The International Coalition of Medicines Regulatory Authority (ICMRA) is a global coalition of regulators who work together on matters of common interest or concern[1].

+Supply Chain Integrity has been identified as an ICMRA priority area, and the ICMRA work has focussed on alignment of existing and planned Track and Trace (T&T) systems for medicines, with a view to facilitating their interoperability as, to date, existing traceability systems for medicines have been designed with a national or regional focus only.

+ICMRA published a paper on this subject in 2017[2], which built on previous work carried out by the World Health Organisation (WHO)[3].
 This paper was developed by regulators from ICMRA participating authorities.

-171 172 The 2017 document provided high-level recommendations on future interoperability of T&T systems, 173 including some limited details on common technical features that T&T systems should present to enable 174 interoperability.
-175 After publication, it was agreed that more detailed technical recommendations were needed to make a 176 real impact, and that complementary expertise from the private sector was necessary, in addition to 177 that of regulators.
-A joint regulators/industry working group was formed, which has developed the 178 present paper.
-179 Regulators from ICMRA participating authorities could volunteer to be part of the group, while experts 180 from the private sector were selected through a public call for expression of interest.
-Although the 181 present document has been developed by the joint working group, final adoption is under ICMRA 182 responsibility at plenary level (regulators only). - 183
+The 2017 document provided high-level recommendations on future interoperability of T&T systems, including some limited details on common technical features that traceability systems should present to enable interoperability.

+After publication, it was agreed that more detailed technical recommendations were needed to make a real impact, and that complementary expertise from the private sector was necessary, in addition to that of regulators.
+A joint regulators/industry working group was formed, which has developed the present paper.

-184 3.
-METHODOLOGICAL NOTES
+Regulators from ICMRA participating authorities could volunteer to be part of the group, while experts from the private sector were selected through a public call for expression of interest.
+Although the present document has been developed by the joint working group, final adoption was by ICMRA member regulatory authorities.

+3. Methodological notes

+Interoperability

+Interoperability was defined in 2017 as: 'The ability of traceability systems to exchange information and make use of the information received from other systems.'
+This definition is still valid, and has been complemented in the present paper, by defining 'types of interoperability' applicable to different situations, as Information exchange and Transactional interoperability (see also glossary):

+Categories of Interoperability: